Jtonna/Sprint-Challenge--JavaScript/README.md

     Must be called by new
     are we using call(), apply() or bind() is the function a method
-    i dont know what the last one is

 5. Why do we need super() in an extended class? super allows a child class to have access to the parents (the one we are extending off of)